 You'll only need a few simple ingredients to make these zucchini chips.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Olive oil spray: I love cooking with this delicious oil.
-But if you prefer an oil with a higher smoke point, you can use avocado oil.
-Melted butter is another tasty option.
+Avocado oil and melted butter are excellent alternatives.

 - Fresh zucchini: Using small, firm zucchini in this recipe is best.
 You don't want them large and watery.